-Several ritual traditions practiced in Cirebon have become part of people's lives.
-It was observed that Islam had been mixed with local traditions for a very long time and has formed cultural acculturation [21][22].
-The largest and most unique example is M(a)uludan, a thanksgiving (tasyukur) ceremony to commemorate the birth of the Prophet Muhammad.
-This Islamic (Javanese) cultural ritual, adapted from a pre-existing Hindu-Buddhist culture, has been held since the 17th century and expresses Muslim identity [14].
+Several ritual traditions being practiced in Cirebon have become part of people's lives.
+It was observed that Islam has been mixed with local traditions for a very long time and has formed cultural acculturation [21][22].
+The largest and most unique example is M 3 uludan which is a thanksgiving (tasyukur) ceremony to commemorate the birth of the Prophet Muhammad.
+This Islamic (Javanese) cultural ritual, adapted from a pre-existing Hindu-Buddhist culture, has been held since the 17th century and is an expression of Muslim identity [14].
 Its implementation is strongly influenced by Islamic philosophy but still colored by elements of Hindu-Buddhist culture which are still part of people's daily lives [14], [23].
-This acculturation is the uniqueness of applying Islam by the people of Cirebon
+This acculturation is the uniqueness of applying Islam by the people of Cirebon City.